risckaust/pick_drop_demo/README.md

 # pick_drop_demo
 This package can be used to demonstrate object transportation using a drone in an indoor setup.
-The constrol can be either a human pilot which controls the drone using a joystick to fly the drone, pick, transport and drop the object, or fully autonomous using vision feedback.
+The control can be either via a human pilot who controls the drone using a joystick to fly the drone, pick, transport and drop the object, or fully autonomous using vision feedback.

 The following setup is assumed.